If you build it, they will come…if only operating a restaurant were that easy!

 - Assaggio Ristorante (@AssaggioRistora) 395 followers.
 Account managed by Michel McCammon, Events Coordinator.
 Great community commentary about Top Chef, Pike Place market, Seahawks, Movies, Mariners, etc. Good food photos for menu items, specials, cocktails.
 Promoting own Kickstarter cookbook project without overdoing it and annoying followers – nicely done!

 - RN74 (@RN74seattle) 2317 followers.
 Managed by GM Eric Perlin.
 Just plain fun to follow!
 He could wow us constantly with their amazing food and drink but keeps those tweets to about one a day, and fills in rest of time with fun observations around town.
 Great sense of humor and interesting views.
 Love that he mentions (and praises!) other restaurants, sharing the love.
 Big Mariners and Seahawks fan and supports the downtown Seattle area well.
+People can check this link right here now fro marine equipments.

 - Tom Douglas Restaurants (@TomDouglasCo) 7314 followers.
 Managed by Herschell Taghap (@specialdark) the man who never met a hashtag or a CAPITAL letter he didn’t like 🙂 His job must be a bit like being Sybil, wrangling/representing the myriad of restaurants in the TDR chain (13?).
 But he does it well, with style and wit, although prepare yourself for 10-15 (or more!) tweets a day – can you handle it?
 Very responsive and not much gets by him – you can always count on a retweet, a thank you or a witty reply.